edwardvercoe/spotify-playlist-manager/README.md

-Spotify playlist manager is a Next.js App integrated with NextAuth to interact with the Spotify API
+Spotify playlist manager is a Next.js App integrated with NextAuth to interact with the Spotify API.

+Project is (subjectively) styled using BEM methodology paired with TailwindCSS in individual SASS files, creating a separation of concerns which in turn keeps the JSX syntax clean and readable.

 ## Getting Started